roister/ux301-archlinux/README.md

 Extra fonts: copy `*.otf` files into `~/.fonts`.

-Adjust DPI settings in `dconf-editor` under `/org/gnome/desktop/interface/text-scaling-factor` and `scaling`.
+Consider adjusting DPI settings in `dconf-editor` under `/org/gnome/desktop/interface/text-scaling-factor` and `scaling-factor`.
 Or, use `xrandr`'s `--scale` or `--transform` options.

 Install user files and tools, into home directory, including: